linda-seiter/challenge-5-articles-without-sqlalchemy-080323-update/README.md

   - Must be of type `Article`
 - `Magazine contributors()`
   - Returns a **unique** list of authors who have written for this magazine
+  - Must be of type `Author`

 ### Aggregate and Association Methods

 #### Author

 - `Author add_article(magazine, title)`
-  - Receives a Magazine instance as argument
-  - Receives a title as argument
+  - Receives a `Magazine` instance, and a title as arguments
-  - Creates and returns a new Article instance and associates it with that author and the magazine provided.
+  - Creates and returns a new `Article` instance and associates it with that author, the magazine provided
 - `Author topic_areas()`
   - Returns a **unique** list of strings with the categories of the magazines the author has contributed to
   - Returns `None` if the author has no articles